wdcs-himanshumali/AdminStartTemp/README.md

 2. Validate your commit message format
 3. Prevent the commit if either check fails

+### Git Hooks (Husky)

+This project uses Husky for Git hooks to ensure code quality before commits.
+The following hooks are configured:

+- **pre-commit**: Runs lint-staged to check and fix code style issues in staged files
+- **commit-msg**: Validates commit messages against conventional commit format

+To modify Git hooks, edit the files in the `.husky` directory.

 ### Linting & Formatting

 To maintain code quality and consistency, use the following commands: